sepsis-omics/tutorials/docs/modules/prokka/index.md

 ![JBrowse](images/jbrowse4.png)

-- Click on a gene/feature annotation (the bars on the annotation track) to see more information.
+- Right click on a gene/feature annotation (the bars on the annotation track), then select <ss>View Details</ss> to see more information.
     - gene name
     - product name
     - you can download the FASTA sequence by clicking on the disk icon.